top of page

 Title Website.png

-In the dark corner of a seedy bar, the fiery, orange tip of a cigarette cast Lucas’s face in a dim glow as he inhaled a long drag from his cigarette.
-He lifted his chin, blew the smoke upward, then dropped the still-burning butt into an empty Club Colombia beer bottle where it sizzled in the last few drops of amber liquid.
+In the dark corner of a seedy bar, the fiery, orange tip of a cigarette cast Lucas’s face in a dim glow as he inhaled a long drag.
+He lifted his chin, blew the smoke upward, then dropped the still-burning butt into an empty Club Colombia beer bottle, where it sizzled in the last few drops of amber liquid.

 All of the locals knew not to sit in that booth.
 They also knew to leave him alone when he was in one of his moods.
 Tonight, he was definitely in a mood.
 Courtesy of the two scumbags on the far side of the room drinking tequila and grabbing at the young waitress every time she walked by.